-Watch our 2 minute video for a quick overview, then read below for more information (or if you’re the hands on type… get straight to it and sign up to the 4 week trial).
+Watch our 2 minute video for a quick overview, then read below for more information.

 ABC Reading Eggs v Other Educational Apps

 There are obviously a lot of Australian educational apps available, but I’ve come to realise that there is one essential overriding piece of functionality that makes them either useful or completely useless.

 The child’s progress must be tracked in order for it to be useful AND ensure the child doesn’t get bored repeating the same tasks over and over.

 Would you want to play a game if you always had to start back at the beginning?

 Not only does ABC Reading Eggs track your child’s progress using awesome maps, it opens up different functionality as they progress through the activities, ensuring they stay motivated to learn.

 The above picture shows the “map” structure.

 The other key difference is that each child can start on a level that is appropriate to his or her current abilities.

 Prior to using the product each child takes the placement test.
 This ensures that they start on the right Reading Eggs Map, and the lessons are matched to their ability.

 If you’ve been using ABC Reading Eggs for a while and your child took a break, they can sit this test at any time, allowing them to jump ahead if their abilities have progressed.